roseswe/tainted/README.md

     D   7  128         The system has died
-    A   8  256         The ACPI DSDT has been overridden with one supplied by the user instead of using the one provided by the hardware W   9  512         A kernel warning has occurred
-    C  10  1024        A module from drivers/staging was loaded
-    I  11  2048        The system is working around a severe firmware bug O  12  4096        An out-of-tree module has been loaded
+    A   8  256         The ACPI DSDT has been overridden with one supplied by the user instead of using the one provided by the hardware W   9  512         A kernel warning has occurred (kernel issued warning) C  10  1024        A module from drivers/staging was loaded I  11  2048        The system is working around a severe firmware bug O  12  4096        An out-of-tree module has been loaded